Built by Flowdesk — ex‑FlowCrypt (iOS + Chrome Ext.). Privacy apps, E2EE systems, native & mobile.See workcontact@flowdesk.tech

 Want a longer answer?

-The Flowvault blog has feature-by-feature deep dives: the hidden-volume format, the trusted handover, drand-backed time-locked notes, an honest Flowvault vs ProtectedText head-to-head, a head-to-head of Encrypted Send vs Bitwarden Send vs Privnote, the .fvault backup format, a beginner's guide, and why Flowvault exists in the first place.
+The Flowvault blog has feature-by-feature deep dives: the hidden-volume format, the trusted handover, drand-backed time-locked notes, an honest Flowvault vs ProtectedText head-to-head, a head-to-head of Encrypted Send vs Bitwarden Send vs Privnote, a deep dive on Encrypted File Send, the .fvault backup format, a beginner's guide, and why Flowvault exists in the first place.